itcaka50/RegistrationForm/README.md

 No framework was used to make it.
 Compatible with Linux & Windows.

 Description of how to run the application in the documentation.

+#TODO Update documentation on new Database and setup.